DEFRA/waste-carriers-frontend/README.md

 For authentication purposes the application uses the Devise gem (https://github.com/plataformatec/devise) to manage the user accounts of waste carriers (i.e. external users), and internal users (agency users such as NCCC contact centre staff and administrators).
 User account information managed by the Devise gem is stored in MongoDB.

-It is expected that external user authentication will be migrated to mechanisms provided by the GOV.UK ID Assurance program, once these become available (thought to be in 2014).
+It is expected that external user authentication will be migrated to mechanisms provided by the GOV.UK ID Assurance program, once these become available.

 The application sends emails using the Sendgrid e-mail service.